Saptarshi2120/RAG/README.md

 ## Contributor

-This repository is maintained by [Nitin Yadav](https://github.com/NitinYadav1511).
+This repository is maintained by [Saptarshi Dey](https://github.com/Saptarshi2120).

 ## Contributing